What construction projects require development permits?

 • Constructing a fence exceeding 2.0 m (6.5 ft) in height anywhere on the property.

-• In-ground outdoor swimming pool or other type of permanent outdoor swimming pool.
+• Installing an in-ground or other permanent outdoor swimming pool.

 Projects that typically DO NOT REQUIRE a permit

-• Minor exterior repairs such as replacing siding, shingles, or eavestroughs with no structural changes.
+• Minor exterior repairs, such as replacing siding, shingles, or eavestroughs, where no structural changes are made.

-• Temporary aboveground outdoor hot tubs and temporary outdoor swimming pools.
+• Temporary above-ground hot tubs and swimming pools.

 • Planting trees, shrubs, or other landscaping plants.